mablanco/docker-osmedeus/README.md

 Docker image for Osmedeus, a fully automated offensive security tool for reconnaissance and vulnerability scanning (<https://github.com/j3ssie/Osmedeus>).

-This image is built upon Debian Stretch slim image and launches Osmedeus' Web UI and API server through Python (i.e. development mode) on port 5000.
+This image is built upon Debian Stretch slim image and launches Osmedeus' Web UI and API server using Python's development mode on port 5000 through SSL and a self generated certificated.

 ## How to use this image

 This will start an Osmedeus instance listening on port 5000 (the `--net` parameter is needed to able to authenticate against the Web UI):

     $ docker run -d --net host --name osmedeus mablanco/osmedeus

 ### For MacOs

     $ docker run -d -p 5000:5000 --name osmedeus mablanco/osmedeus